game-ci/documentation/docs/github/v2/15-deployment/ios.md

 # Deploy to the App Store

+This guide is intended to help with automating iOS builds and uploads to the App Store.
+This guide assumes that you already have experience with [using xCode for distribution](https://developer.apple.com/documentation/xcode/preparing-your-app-for-distribution).
+It is important to be familiar with the manual process, as automating this process can be complicated.

-Uploading to the App Store is a little tricky.
-Make sure you do all these steps carefully.
+> -- **Note:** Make sure you do all these steps carefully.
+>
 > -- **Note:** You need a Mac environment for doing these steps.
 > A Mac is also recommended for debugging any issues with this workflow.